City Guide

-Aberdeen has a few worthy attractions to draw tourists into its Highland embrace.
-The Maritime Museum and Aberdeen Art Gallery are worth a visit to get the flavour of the local culture, while picturesque Brig o' Balgownie and lovely Duthie Park are at their best in the summer months, May to August.
+Aberdeen has a few worthy attractions to draw tourists in.
+The Maritime Museum and Aberdeen Art Gallery are worth a visit to get a taste of the local culture and history, while picturesque Brig o' Balgownie, the lovely Duthie Park, and a number of other pleasant green spaces in the city are at their best in the summer months, May to August.
+The vibrant waterfront district also merits exploration, as well as some of the lovely sandy beaches close by.
 A little further afield is the malt whisky trail of the Grampian Highlands, and Balmoral Castle, one of the most magnificent castles in the British Isles.
-Dress warmly while sightseeing in Aberdeen as the weather is changeable throughout the year.

 Aberdeen Art Gallery